kxhaaa/Reconstruct-3D-Human-Pose/README.md

 ### Usage
-Run `python 8501_train_pipline.py` for training, `python 8501_evaluation.py` for evaluation, `python 8501_prediction.py` for prediction with single person, `python 8501_multi_prediction.py` for prediction with multiple people, `python bboxes_by_YOLOX.py` for getting object's boundingbox information, you can get more information by reading these files
+Run `python 8501_train_pipline.py` for training, `python 8501_evaluation.py` for evaluation, `python 8501_prediction.py` for prediction with single person, `python 8501_multi_prediction.py` for prediction with multiple people, under detection folder run `python bboxes_by_YOLOX.py` for getting object's boundingbox information, you can get more information by reading these files
 ## 3. Contribution
 Xianghan Kong - 3D human estimation parts.
 Yangfei Gao - human detection parts.